 Free phone: 0800 863 375

 Heart Foundation (2015).
-Lowering your risk of heart attack and stroke (Pamphlet).
-Auckland: Heart Foundation of New Zealand. http://assets.heartfoundation.org.nz/shop/heart-healthcare/lowering-your-risk.pdf
+Lowering your risk of heart attack and stroke (Booklet PDF).
+Auckland: Heart Foundation of New Zealand. https://assets.heartfoundation.org.nz/shop/heart-healthcare/lowering-your-risk.pdf

 O’Toole, M.T.
 (Ed.)
 (2017).
 Myocardial infarction.
 Mosby’s Dictionary of Medicine, Nursing & Health Professions (10th ed.).
 St Louis, MI: Elsevier.